Playing our part at COP26

 What needs to happen next?

-The places the National Trust cares for are at the forefront of the climate emergency.
+The places the National Trust cares for are at the forefront of tackling the climate emergency.
 We've already had to make significant changes to how we manage land, source energy, protect wildlife and look after historic buildings and collections.
-And we'll continue lobbying for robust environmental policies that reduce the threat of the climate and nature crises.
+We will continue lobbying for robust environmental policies that reduce the threat of the climate and nature crises.